MU-IRCF/Test-StringFiles/README.md

 ## `create_filename_for($heredoc_name,$filename)`

 positional parameters:

-`$heredoc_name`, Name of "heredoc" chosen to be written to a temp file.
+- `$heredoc_name`: Name of "heredoc" chosen to be written to a temp file.
-`$filename`, String.
+- `$filename`: String.
 The name of a file to which the content of the heredoc will be written.
 If not given, a temporary file will be created.

 returns: Name of the filename containing the "heredoc" text.

 ## `delete_temp_file($filename)`

 positional parameter:

-    `$filename`
-        Name of a file to be deleted.
+- `$filename`: Name of a file to be deleted.
 This runs as a test, with a message indicating the temporary file deleted.

 ## `slurp_file($filename)`

 positional parameter:

-    `$filename`
-        Name of a file whose contents will be read into a string.
+- `$filename`: Name of a file whose contents will be read into a string.

-returns:
-    String containing the entire contents of the chosen file.
+- returns: String containing the entire contents of the chosen file.

 ## `create_empty_file`